 Not only does the Blue Cash Everyday® Card from American Express offer an introductory 0% APR period of 15 months on purchases (then 14.74% - 24.74% Variable; See Rates and Fees; terms apply), cardholders can also earn 2% cash back at select department stores — a nice incentive for those shopping for décor or appliances, or even wedding attire.
 Cardholders are also eligible for a $200 statement credit once spending $2,000 within the first six months; 3% cash back on the first $6,000 of eligible purchases spent per year at U.S. supermarkets (after that, 1%); 2% cash back at U.S. gas stations and 1% cash back on other purchases.

 Bank of America® Customized Cash Rewards credit card

 The Bank of America® Customized Cash Rewards credit card is great if you are planning on furnishing a new home or making home improvements, or if you are late to wedding planning and need to transfer some existing debt.
-It offers a 0% introductory APR for 15 billing cycles for purchases as well as for any balance transfers made in the first 60 days (after the intro APR offer ends, 13.99% - 23.99% Variable will apply).
+It offers a 0% introductory APR for 15 billing cycles for purchases as well as for any balance transfers made in the first 60 days (after the intro APR offer ends, 14.24% - 24.24% Variable APR on purchases and balance transfers will apply).
 The card also has lots of cash back earning options including 3% back in your choice category of gas, online shopping, dining, travel, drug stores or home improvement/furnishing; 2% at grocery stores and wholesale clubs (up to $2,500 spent quarterly in combined choice category/grocery/wholesale club purchases); and 1% on all other purchases.
 Plus, you can update your category choices once each calendar month.
-Additionally, new cardholders can earn a $200 online cash back bonus after spending $1,000 on purchases in the first 90 days after account opening.
+Additionally, new cardholders can earn a $200 online cash back bonus after spending at least $1,000 on purchases in the first 90 days after account opening.